rajkumar0127/Library-Management-System/README.md

 <br>
 Used Tkinter for interface and python.
 <br>
-Used MySql Database for storing and manipulating data.\n
+Used MySql Database for storing and manipulating data.